JimTravisGoog/bigquery-reverse-geolocation/Docker-README.md

 $  ./setup.sh
 </pre>

-5.change your working directory to /tmp/creds and create a file called setup.yaml with the following contents, editing to reflect your project ID and adding your Maps API key you created earlier
+5.change your working directory to /tmp/creds and edit the setup.yaml file It has the following contents,

 <pre class=prettyprint>